 As we discussed above, human visitors should have a great experience while browsing a website.
 To make sure that a website isn’t slowed down due to high traffic accounting for humans as well as bots, it is better to schedule your web crawling tasks to run in the off-peak hours.

 The off-peak hours of the site can be determined by the geolocation of where the site’s traffic is from.
-By scraping during the off-peak hours, you can avoid any possible load you might put on the server during the peak hours.
-This will also help in significantly improving the speed of the scraping process.
+By scraping during the off-peak hours, you can avoid any possible load you might put on the server during peak hours.
+This will also help in significantly improve the speed of the scraping process.

 Use the Scraped Data Responsibly

 Scraping the web to acquire data is unavoidable in the present scenario.
 However, you should respect copyright laws while using scraped data.
 Using the data for republishing it elsewhere is totally unacceptable and can be considered copyright infringement.
 While scraping, you must check the source website’s TOS page to be on the safer side.